 - Explain the source and origins of your image

-- Explain how you think they fit your style
+- Explain how you think they fit your theme

 - Show your finished project to a classmate and have them respond

-- Is the explained style present in all the photos?
+- Is the explained theme present in all the photos?